Lehrter-Lab/CGEM/scaling.md

 # Scaling tests

 ## Amdahl's Law
-Here is a link to [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law), which you doing need to use, but just to be familiar with it.
+Here is a link to [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law).
+We won't use it, but you should be familiar with it.
-The most important concept is that for certain problems, a'perfect speedup' might mean a maximum speedup of 20x.
+The most important concept is that for certain problems, a 'perfect speedup' might mean a maximum speedup of 20x.
 You can only parallelize the parallel part.
 It seems obvious, but it isn't, and you will use this knowledge in the future to manage other people's expectations...you can't just say
 "No, we're not going to get a 500x speedup with 500 cores." you have to say "Here is a math equation and a graph proving that it is impossible for me to get you a 500x speedup."